mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 A common example of Cumulative Advantage is that a prize will almost always be awarded to the most senior researcher involved in a project, even if all the work was done by a graduate student.
 The senior researched has accumulated that advantage.

-Matthew effect in knowledge acquisition—a person with more expertise has a larger knowledge base, and the large knowledge base allows that person to acquire even greater expertise at a faster rate.
+Matthew effect in knowledge acquisition-a person with more expertise has a larger knowledge base, and the large knowledge base allows that person to acquire even greater expertise at a faster rate.
 As you learn to read more, your capacity to read even more and absorb more increases rapidly.

 While luck plays a role in success, an early advantage, no matter how small, can change the future course of events.